Connecting to Valkey¶

 If

-is True, disconnect connections that are current in use, potentially by other tasks.
-Otherwise only disconnect connections that are idle in the pool.- Parameters
+inuse_connectionsis True, disconnect connections that are current in use, potentially by other tasks.
+Otherwise only disconnect connections that are idle in the pool.- Parameters:

 Ensure that the connection object is connected and valid